Ziad235/CQTS-Lab/homework-solutions/2--Paths-and-Identifications/2-5--Propositions.lagda.md

 On the other hand, if a type has at most one element and also has an element, then that element is unique.
-In other words, if a proposition has an element, then it is contractible.
+In other words, if a proposition has an element, then it's contractible.

 ```
 Prop-with-point-isContr : isProp A → A → isContr A